NavyaG-lab/Tech-writer/how-tos/itaipu/change-continuous-deployment-pipeline-details.md

     * [definitions-in-tektdoncd](https://github.com/nubank/tektoncd/pull/337)

-    * The good side is:
-      * Already integrated in `tektoncd pipeline` and is already how things has been done.
+      * The good side is - already integrated in `tektoncd pipeline` and is already how things has been done.

     * The downside is:

       * Might break something and crash itaipu's run.
       * According to tekton principles,  once a task fails, then all the tests  running on respective itaipu branch will stop.
 So, even in the case of a non-required unit test, the entire branch could potentially fail.

 1. Implement the unit test using [Workflows](https://playbooks.nubank.com.br/cicd/workflows/quickstart/#introduction)

-    * The good side is:

-      * Already integrated in `tektoncd pipeline` and is already how things has been done.
+    * The good side is - already integrated in `tektoncd pipeline` and is already how things has been done.

     * The downside is: